 3.5 Prohibition of Violence and Respect for Others

 OpenClassrooms has a zero-tolerance approach to any behaviour deemed to be abusive, slanderous, xenophobic, racist,defamatory, obscene, sexist, homophobic, threatening, illegal or generally unacceptable.
-Such behaviour will immediately trigger disciplinary proceedings, resulting in a potential exclusion from the course according to the decision of the Disciplinary Board, as well as possible criminal proceedings.
+Such behaviour will immediately trigger disciplinary proceedings, resulting in a potential exclusion from the path according to the decision of the Disciplinary Board, as well as possible criminal proceedings.

 Clause 4.
 Discipline